npm/policies/receiving-reports.md

 user should be armed with an authority they can appeal to if talking wasn't enough.
 "Please email <abuse@npmjs.com>."

-### Evaluation
+## Evaluation

-After we have had a chance to observe how the anti-harassment policy works in the real situations, we may wish to change the policy to better address them.
-Did anything unforseen happen that there should be a rule about?
+After we have had a chance to observe how the anti-harassment and dispute resolution policies work in the real situations, we may wish to change the policy to better address them.

+Did anything unforeseen happen that there should be a rule about?
 Sometimes an unacceptable behavior does not warrant a whole new rule, but should be listed as a specific example of unacceptable behavior under an existing rule.

 For the sake of consistency, if there are changes to a rule, we try to apply that rule moving forward, rather than retroactively.
 If a